mdgriffith/elm-style-elements-complex-example/README.md

 # A "Real World" example for using Style Elements in elm

-Styles are created in __Elements.elm__ and turned into elements which can are used to compose the `view` in `Main.elm`

-There are examples of
+This is an example of the [style-elements](https://github.com/mdgriffith/style-elements) library.

+It shows the following

- * handling layout
+ * handling layout by creating layout elements (`Layout.elm`)
- * animations and transitions
+ * animations
  * media queries
- * optional style variations
- * creating color and font palettes